chichael-meng/Michael-Cheng-Python-Demo-Simulating-the-Evolution-of-Antibiotic-Resistance/README.md

 Looking at the p values in the Pr(>|t|) column, the size of bacterial populations seems to significantly decrease over time, whereas the initial phage and antibiotic counts do not have statistically significant effects.

-#### Regression_Plot.py
+### 4D_Plot.py
-The linear regression models can also be visualized with the three predictor variables on spatial axes, and the response variable represented by a colour scale.
+The data can also be visualized with the three predictor variables on spatial axes, and the response variable represented by a colour scale.
 Here is an example of a model with mean ABV modeled as a function of time, initial phage count, and initial antibiotic count.
 Brighter dots represent observations with high mean ABV.

 ![alt text](https://github.com/chichael-meng/Images/blob/main/4D%20Regression.png)